leonidpur/thriftvsgrpc/README.md

 So, when performance matters, you prefer RPC.
 If your client/server application has C++ at least on one side, you may have no other choice but to use RPC.
 For that reason, this comparison is focused more on the C++ version and less on Java, C#, and Python.

 Thrift is a self-contained RPC stack. gRPC is a conjunction of gRPC and Protobuf.
 Protobuf is responsible for interface definition and serialization. gRPC along is for transport and procedure call.
-In the article, gRPC generally means gRPC/Protobuf pair.
+In this blog, gRPC generally means gRPC/Protobuf pair.

 ## Table of contents
 * Introduction
-* Performance
+* Supported languages
 * Supported platforms
-* Supported languages
-* Cross-language, cross-platform
+* Call structure
-* Supported configurations
+* Supported data types
 * Generated code
+* Design
+* Internal flow
-* Supported data models
+* Performance
+* Load balancing
+* Only gRPC has...
-* Library complexity
+* Conclusion

 ## Intro

 From wiki: “Although developed at Facebook, it is now an open source project in the Apache Software Foundation.
 The implementation was described in an April 2007 technical paper released by Facebook, now hosted on Apache”
 “gRPC (gRPC Remote Procedure Calls[1]) is an open source remote procedure call (RPC) system initially developed at Google.”

-gRPC/Protobuf is released later.
+gRPC/Protobuf was released later.

-Basically, both are RPC but:
-gRPC addresses more issues.
+Basically, both are RPC but gRPC addresses more issues.
 This paper consists of 2 parts:
 1. Close comparison of basic RPC staff which applies to both parties.
 2. Concepts which are not part of “classic” RPC and applicable to only one side (mostly gRPC).
 ## Supported languages
-The list of Thrift-supported languages is great: https://thrift.apache.org/docs/Languages
+The list of Thrift-supported languages is impressive: https://thrift.apache.org/docs/Languages
 The list of gRpc/Proto is more modest: https://developers.google.com/protocol-buffers/docs/proto3
 Still, the most popular languages are supported by both Thift and Protobuf.

 Cross-language calls are absolutely possible.
 When your client language is different from server’s one you need to “compile” the same interface twicely for both client/server languages.

 ## Supported platforms
-For non-C++ it naturally runs where Language’s VM/Interpreter runs.
+For non-C++ it, naturally, runs where Language’s VM/Interpreter runs.
 Concerning C++ Thrift, as far as I saw, any possible combination of cross-platform calls runs well: Windows or Linux, x64, x86, ARM, any Endianness.
 As for gRpc, I checked Windows to Linux link and it was also ok.

 ## Call structure
 Thrift is a very idiomatic RPC call.
 There are multiple or none input parameters of any supported or custom type and one return value or void.
 It doesn't support COM-style output parameters for a simple reason just because it’s not valid in all target languages.
 On the other hand, Thrift supports exceptions.
-You can catch Thrift's exceptions and user-defined exception types.
+You can catch Thrift's platform exceptions and user-defined exception types.

 gRPC reduced the call semantics to the “request-response” paradigm.
 Always one input parameter(“message”) and one return “message”.
 Even if you don’t need one, you have to define “dummy”-empty one type.
 If the only parameter is “int”, for example, you wrap "int" in custom “message” type.
 As for errors, it returns error status in c++ or throws error exceptions in java, c#, python.
 User-type exceptions are not supported.
-## Supported types
+## Supported data types
 In both technologies, you can, practically, define every class you want.
 Both support Primitives, Enums, Collections, Nested, e.t.c.

 Both don’t: Polymorphism.
-It’s a common limitation for all RPC implementations.
-A possible workaround is to duplicate signatures to support all possible subclasses.
+It seems to be a common limitation for all RPC implementations.
+A possible workaround is to duplicate function signatures to support all possible subclasses.

 However, when it comes to nuances you can notice that not every variable width or encoding is supported. https://thrift.apache.org/docs/types https://developers.google.com/protocol-buffers/docs/proto3

-It can be a serious issue for massive collections.
-For example, if you need to pass a big collection of small-range decimals: Thrift supports only doubles, while Protobuf both double and float.
+Quite a serious issue for massive collections.
+For example, if you need to pass a big collection of small-value decimals: Thrift supports only doubles, while Protobuf both double and float.
 Protobuf also supports signed/unsigned and fixed-width integers.
 On the other hand, only Thrift supports 8-bit, 16-bit integers.

 Other nice features in Protobuf having no equivalent in Thrift:
 “Any” - attaching “black-box” type in messages without defining it in .proto “Oneof” - similar to the idea of union in c++.
 Members of struct reuse common space when defined as “OneOf”.

 ## Generated code
-The generated C++ or Java code would seem not exactly beautified.
+The generated code would seem not exactly beautified.
 Particularly, generated C++ or Java may not be in line with your favorite coding style.

 Thrift translates collections into c++ native stl collections.
 Protobuf translates collections into its own collections.
 In fact, it supports more sophisticated memory models which can not be implemented in the scope of stl.